the-standard/ibco/docs/stage-1/README.md

 ### Token Manager Public APIs

 These are the functions exposed to the user in the Token Manager contract.
-This contract can be used to get retrieve all accepted tokens for the sEURO Offering, and obtain the details for each token.
+This contract can be used to retrieve all accepted tokens for the sEURO Offering, and obtain the details for each token.

 **getAcceptedTokens()**